bharathv005/Flask_api_calculator/README.md

-# Flask app generation for simple calculator
+# Flask app generation for calculator